15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 With the cookery used in this bistek Tagalog recipe, it allows for moving some of the ingredients off to the side to cook other parts of the meal.

-USing Both Onions and Shallots
+Using Both Onions and Shallots

 Shallots have a beautiful, palatable sweet and mild flavor.
 They are the touch needed in Filipino bistek to take this recipe next level.